gardener/gardener/docs/usage/istio.md

 When enabled in gardenlet the `ManagedIstio` feature gate can be used to deploy a Gardener-tailored Istio installation in Seed clusters.
 It's main usage is to enable features such as [Shoot API server SNI](../proposals/08-shoot-apiserver-via-sni.md).
 This feature should not be enabled on a Seed cluster where Istio is already deployed.

-However, this feature gate is deprecated, turned off by default and will be removed in a future version of Gardener.
+However, this feature gate is deprecated, turned on by default and will be removed in a future version of Gardener.
 This means that Gardener will unconditionally deploy Istio with its desired configuration to seed clusters.
 Consequently, existing/bring-your-own Istio deployments will no longer be supported.